EgosOwn/rinseoff/README.md

 It is mainly intended for scripts/apps to use.
 In the future I may make a FUSE wrapper so users can drop files into it.

 Internally it uses libsodium's secretbox and stores a unique nonce alongside the 32 byte key.
+The key is meant to be stored on a volatile or rotational disk.

 # Build